christophstrasen/WorldObserver/docs_internal/vision.md

   Under the hood these map onto LQR queries; the surface stays world‑centric.

 - **Handle lifecycle and backpressure at the engine level.**
-  Observers can be started/stopped, and they should:
+  The engine can start/stop underlying fact sources and probes, and it should:
   - batch heavy scans over multiple frames;
   - limit memory via windows and per‑key caches (LQR retention);
   - cooperate with the game loop rather than blocking it.